ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 - Notice the two connections: transit vpc and the spoke0 Power Systems Virtual Server.
 - Click on **BGP** and **Generate report**.
 It is interesting to note that enterprise CIDR, 192.168.0.0/24, was advertised by the transit VPC.

+### Note on the Phantom address prefix

+VPC Address prefix routes are advertised through the {{site.data.keyword.tg_short}}.
+The transit VPC address prefix, 10.1.15.0/24, is advertised and allows the {{site.data.keyword.powerSysShort}} to route traffic to the resources in the transit VPC.
+But how does the {{site.data.keyword.powerSysShort}} route to an enterprese address like 192.168.0.4?
+The phantom address prefix, 192.168.0.0/24, in the transit VPC will do the trick.

 ## Power to enterprise via transit VPC
 {: #vpc-transit-power-power-to-enterpreise-via-transit-vpc}
 {: step}